Map of Standing Fire Lookouts in WA state

 A little history:

 By the mid-1970s, most lookouts had been abandoned as fire-detection began to rely more on technology and aerial reconnaissance.
-Some were deconstructed by government agencies worried about liability, some have been left to rot, and some have been restored and are maintained by hikers.
-As of 2010, Washington now has 89* lookouts still standing in their original locations, with less than 30 of those still actively used for firefighting.
+Some lookout structures were deconstructed by government agencies worried about liability, some have been left to rot, and some have been restored and are maintained by hikers.
+As of 2013, Washington has 87* fire lookout structures still standing in their original locations, with less than 30 of those still actively used for firefighting.
 In addition, there are some old lookouts that have been moved to museums.
-Most - though not all - of the standing lookouts in Washington are listed in the National Historic Lookout Register.
+Most—though not all—of the standing lookouts in Washington are listed in the National Historic Lookout Register.

-This map shows the 87* lookouts that are still standing in Washington state (as of 2013).
-Many are these are located on summits overlooking the forests of the Cascade Range or northeastern Washington.
-A few also remain in the Olympic Range or southeast corner of the state.
+Many are the remaining fire lookouts in Washington are located on rugged summits overlooking the forests of the Cascade Range.
+Several more are located in the northeastern reaches of the state, and a handful continue to stand above the forests of the Olympic Range and the southeast corner of the state.
 Each one of these lookouts is a unique hiking destination.
-Former lookout sites, not shown, are also great destinations.
 Not only are the lookout sites a unique part of Washington’s history, but they also all have spectacular views.
 Some of the standing lookouts even have beds and stoves for a first-come, first-serve overnight stay.

 (*Update Jan 2013: The original 2010 edition of this poster displayed 92 standing lookouts.
 Between 2010 and 2012, at least three lookouts—Kloshe Nanitch and Lone Mountain on the Olympic Peninsula and Pine Mountain near Yakima—became "standing no more."
 The poster has been updated to remove these three lookouts.)